SpaceMarco/Nodejs_Storefront_Project/README.md

 > "build": builds the project form typescript.<br/>
 > "migrate": runs UP database migrations.<br/>
 > "test": to run the unit test on the test database enviroment.<br/>

+to run the server simply run: >node build/server